ICAO Equipment Codes

 A: GBAS Landing system.

-GBAS is similar to WAAS and is the future replacement for ILS approaches.
-WAAS has ground-based GPS stations spaced across the country to improve GPS accuracy and allow for LPV approaches.
+GBAS is similar to WAAS and is potentially the future replacement for ILS approaches.
+WAAS has ground-based GPS stations spaced across the country to improve the accuracy of GPS and allow for LPV approaches.
 GBAS does the same thing, but several GPS ground stations are based right on the airfield.

-As a result, the new approaches coming out are called GLS approaches.
+The new approaches coming out, as a result, are called GLS approaches.
 They fly just like an ILS and have some advantages.
-They require less equipment than an ILS (cheaper), can service all runways at an airport vs. only one (cheaper), and have some potentially advantageous features like radius-to-fix waypoints.
+It has less equipment than an ILS (cheaper), can service all runways at an airport vs. only one (cheaper), and has potentially advantageous features like radius-to-fix waypoints (efficient).

-Before you get your hopes up, avionics technology is still catching up.
-You will have to stay tuned because this option is currently not available on GA aircraft, and airports are hesitant to invest in the infrastructure.
+Before you get your hopes up, the avionics technology is still catching up.
+Stay tuned because you currently do not have this option on GA aircraft, and airports are hesitant to invest in the infrastructure.

 B: LPV (Localizer Performance with Vertical guidance)